amalgam8/amalgam8/README.md

     the be IP at which the sample app will be accessible.

 1. You can now deploy the sample apps as described in "Running the sample apps" section above.
-Remember to replace the IP address `192.168.33.33` with the public IP address of the node where the gateway service is running on the Google Cloud Platform.
+Remember to replace the IP address `localhost` with the public IP address of the node where the gateway service is running on the Google Cloud Platform.